atctwo/catbot/readme.md

 Optionally, the TPU shielding can be installed by simply sliding it over the main chassis.
 It should friction fit over the main chassis.
 I usually start by sliding the hole in the front of the shielding over the protruding weapon, then dragging the shielding down and over the bot.

-> [!NOTE]
-> When printing parts for the bot, pre-rendered renders of each part are provided in the [`renders`](./renders/) directory.
-But if you're making changes to the OpenSCAD source, make sure to clone this repo's submodules (specifically [MCAD](https://github.com/openscad/MCAD), which this project depends on).
-You can do this by running `git submodule update --init --recursive`.

 # Repo Structure
 - [`exploded_view/`](./exploded_view/) - location to store images and render videos of an exploded view animation
 - [`imports/`](./imports/) - external files imported by `cat_bot.scad` (eg: an SVG of the QRS logo)
 - [`MCAD/`](./MCAD/) - submodule to MCAD, an OpenSCAD library dependency
-- [`renders/](./renders/) - exported STL versions of each part of each version of each configuration
+- [`renders/`](./renders/) - exported STL versions of each part of each version of each configuration
 - [`bom.md`](./bom.md) - bill of materials for each config
 - [`cat_bot.json`](./cat_bot.json) - OpenSCAD configuration profiles
 - [`cat_bot.scad`](./cat_bot.scad) - the main OpenSCAD source code file